-It is suggested that before you do any digging on your property, you call the Utility Notification Center (303-232-1991) to locate any underground telephone lines, cable television lines, high pressure gas lines, and/or high voltage electric cables.
+It is recommended that before you do any digging on your property, you call the Utility Notification Center (303-232-1991) to locate any underground telephone lines, cable television lines, high pressure gas lines, and/or high voltage electric cables.
 If any existing public improvements or utilities are damaged or destroyed during any phase of construction, the Owner may be required, at Owners expense, to replace and/or repair such damage, subject to the final approval of the appropriate governing agencies and/or utilities.

 III.
 HOME WARRANTY: (If applicable) It is the owner’s responsibility to insure all improvements are made without adversely affecting their new home warranty.